mahmud-r-farhan/resume-analiser/README.md

 - Free OpenRouter models may throttle heavy usage; the UI surfaces friendly errors and retry messaging.
 - Scanned or image-based PDFs are not yet supported (OCR pipeline is on the roadmap).
-- Now there are issues rendering the PDF!
-I've been working on fixing the issue for the last two days!
-I’ll fix it soon :(

 ---